ubccr/ccrdocs/pages/howto/containerization.md

 [Apptainer](https://apptainer.org/) (formerly Singularity) is a container engine that does not require administrative privileges to execute.
 Therefore, it is safe to run on HPC platforms.

 Because Docker images are widely available for many software packages, a common use case is to use Apptainer to run Docker images.
-Therefore, the following documentation first provides an overview of Docker, and then Apptainer.
-If you are already familiar with Docker, or if you just want to understand the basics of running containers with Apptainer, you can skip to the [Apptainer Overview](#apptainer).

 ## Apptainer

 Apptainer is a containerization software package that does not require users to have administrative privileges when running containers, and can thus be safely used on Research Computing resources.
-Currently, an older version of singularity is available on compile and compute nodes so .
+Currently, an older version of singularity is available on compile and compute nodes so the commands outlined here will use the `singularity` command as opposed to `apptainer`.

 Much like Docker, Apptainer is a containerization software designed around compartmentalization of applications, libraries, and workflows.
 This is done through the creation of compressed images in the `.sif` format which can be run as ephemeral containers.
 Unlike Docker, however, Apptainer does not manage images, containers, or volumes through a central application.
 Instead, Apptainer generates saved image files that can either be mutable or immutable based on compression.